q-viper/q-viper.github.io/_posts/2020-10-01-ocr-for-devanagari-handwritten-character-recognition-building-a-classifier.md

 ## Model Preparation
 For a classifier model, we will be using a CNN.
-If you are new to CNN then i have written another blog about this topic.
+If you are new to CNN then I have written another blog about this topic.
 Please follow below.
 * CNN from scratch
 * Convolution